Destiny-02/P4P/src/reposDesignVocabBuilder/README.md

 # Usage

 - Replace the path in the call to `main` with the path containing the repositories you want to process.
-- Run the script with `python saveTermsFromRepo.py`.
+- From the repo root, run the script with `python -m src.saveTermsFromRepo`.
 - The results will be written to a json file called `design-terms.json`.

 ## Saving frequent terms